+This is a difficult question to answer, but we can give you estimates.
 We recommend that you allow at least 2 and a half months for this entire process.
-This estimate is based on the following:
+Here’s why:

 While we do our best to ensure things move smoothly and quickly, sometimes bureaucracy can be delayed due to unforeseen circumstances.
 For example, Brazil did run out of passport paper last year, which caused a delay in new passport creation.
 Such occurrences are unusual, so don’t worry too much, but be aware that they can happen.